Rick-Anderson/RP-vs-MVC/README.md

-# Razor Pages compared to ASP.NET Core MVC
+# Razor Pages vs ASP.NET Core MVC

 By [Scott Sauber](https://twitter.com/scottsauber) and [Rick Anderson](https://twitter.com/RickAndMSFT)

-**Warning: This is a somewhat opinionated document.
+**Warning: This is an opinionated document.
 This is not an official Microsoft document.**

 Razor Pages is a feature of the ASP.NET Core framework.
 Razor Pages follows the [MVVM](/xamarin/xamarin-forms/enterprise-application-patterns/mvvm) pattern.
 Developers and teams familiar with ASP.NET Core MVC development: